ivansible/linux/roles/lin-restic/README.md

     lin_restic_cron_day_prune: sun
 Fine-tune when cron should start the prune job:
 "sat" - on Saturday, "sun" - on Sunday, "mon-sun" - daily.
+If these settings are empty, the prune job will be disabled.

     lin_restic_cron_verbose: 0
 A positive value 1-3 will increase verbosity of timed restic runs.